vannguyengd/gooddata-ui/docs/02_start__using_boilerplate.md

 The created application is ready for use with none or minimal additional configuration needed from your side.

 **NOTE**: By default, the tool creates a new application designated to run on top of the GoodData platform.
-If you are a GoodData.CN user, start the tool with an extra `--backend tiger` parameter.
-Remember that an application correctly bootstrapped to run on top of GoodData.CN will always depend on `@gooddata/sdk-backend-tiger`.
+If you are a GoodData Cloud or GoodData.CN user, start the tool with an extra `--backend tiger` parameter.
+Remember that an application correctly bootstrapped to run on top of GoodData Cloud or GoodData.CN will always depend on `@gooddata/sdk-backend-tiger`.

 This is what is going to happen when you run `@gooddata/create-gooddata-react-app`: